 - Only enrolled 4-H club members will be permitted to exhibit and compete in the 4-H division. - You must enroll by May 1st in all projects that you wish to exhibit (unless an earlier date is required). - Pre-entry is required for all 4-H exhibits.
 Consult the fair book if you have questions on your project. - All exhibits must be work completed during the current 4-H year. - All market animals (including swine, sheep, goats, beef) will be weighed in and tagged at a county spring weigh-in date to establish a common starting date for the project.
 The exact weigh-in dates will be published in the county 4-H newsletter, online, and announced at your Club meeting. - All livestock must have an identification tag and affidavit on file at the Extension Office. - All members must be enrolled in the project prior to weigh-in or the animal will be shown in open class. - It is the 4-H'ers responsibility to get their animals to the scheduled weigh-in location.
 You may want to weigh in extra animals, in the event something should happen to one of them, you will still have an animal to show at the fair. - Horse Identification Papers.
-All 4-H'ers enrolled in the Horse project must submit their horse identification papers to the Extension Office by May 1 of each year.
+All 4-H'ers enrolled in the Horse project must submit their horse identification papers to the Extension Office by June 1 of each year. - Pullorum Testing is required for Poultry shown.
+Contact the Extension Office for details.